franciskershaw/slice-of-pie/README.md

 9. As an account holder, I would like to be able to save products in my favourites so that I can decide later whether to proceed with my purchase.
 10. As an account holder, I would like to be able to save my delivery details so that checkout is faster during my next purchase.
 11. As an account holder who has saved their details, I would like to make amends to my saved delivery address so that I can ensure this information is updated accurately.
-12. At checkout, I would like the payment process to be simple and intuitive so that I don’t waste any time during my journey
+12. At checkout, I would like the payment process to be simple and intuitive so that I don’t waste any time during my journey.
 13. At checkout, I would like to be sure that my details are secure during the payment process so that I don’t feel like I’m taking any risks with my money.
 14. After checkout, I would like to receive an order confirmation both on my screen and in my emails so that I can review the purchase and make sure that everything occurred as it was supposed to.